Parkinson disease (PD) is a brain disorder that causes tremors and problems moving.

 - Family members with PD

-- Problems with dexterity
+- Problems doing tasks with the hands

 - Sleep problems

-You will be asked about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-There are no specific tests to diagnose PD.
-The doctor will ask many questions.
-This will help to rule out other causes of your symptoms.
+This may be enough to make the diagnosis.
+There are no tests for PD.

 - Dopamine agonists

-- Monoamine oxidase inhibitors
+- Monoamine oxidase type B inhibitors

 - COMT inhibitors